era-things/erabooru/README.md

 - Node.js and npm

 ## Starting the stack
+1. Copy `.env.example` to `.env` to configure the database and MinIO credentials.
+Docker Compose will automatically load these values and pass them to the application container via `env_file`.
-1. Start the databases with Docker Compose:
+2. Start the databases with Docker Compose:
    ```sh
    docker compose up -d
    ```
-2. In a separate terminal, start the Go API server (for example with [Air](https://github.com/cosmtrek/air)):
+3. In a separate terminal, start the Go API server (for example with [Air](https://github.com/cosmtrek/air)):
    ```sh
    air
    ```
    The API listens on `http://localhost:8080`.
-3. Run the Vite dev server for the UI:
+4. Run the Vite dev server for the UI:
    ```sh
    cd web && npm install && npm run dev
    ```